rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/lexicon/Civium_Lexicon.md

 ---

 *This lexicon expands over time.
-Each new symbol or tag reflects the maturation of the CoCivium language matrix.*
+Each new symbol or tag reflects the maturation of the CoCivium™ language matrix.*
 ---

 ## 👁 Primer: How to Use This Lexicon